NSW Department of Planning and Environment

 Guidance for homeowners and businesses affected by natural disasters

-The following information on the NSW planning system has been prepared to assist homeowners and businesses to understand what approvals may be required for their rebuild.
+We have prepared this guide to help homeowners and businesses understand what approvals they need for their rebuild.

 Is approval required?

-Yes, all fully constructed dwellings (with occupation certificate) that require rebuilding will require approval.
+Yes, all fully constructed dwellings (with an occupation certificate) that need rebuilding require approval.

 Where should you start?